sidhenriksen/hm/README.md

 # hm
 This repository provides Matlab code for an interactive visualization of data we have collected from V1 neurons in the macaque brain.
-Running PlotClusters.m will bring up an interactive plot.
+Running PlotCurated.m will bring up an interactive plot.
 Each point in the plot corresponds to a cell, clicking on the cell will bring up the tuning curves of that cell to correlated, anti-correlated and half-matched random dot stereograms.
 Half-matched random dot stereograms were introduced in Doi et al. (2011, 2013, 2014).